rekhaDevs/samagragovernance.in/src/pages/project/cmgga.md

 projectMiddleBannerImage: /img/cmgga-cover.jpg
 approach:
   - text: >-
-      The CMGGA programme was designed to be a structured, experiential learning opportunity that would be useful for the government as well as the selected candidates.
-During the one year programme, CMGGAs are provided clearly defined work modules with specific objectives.
-The idea is to ensure they are actively involved in driving the Chief Minister’s priorities in a structured manner with requisite mentorship, instead of spending the year finding their own way across the bureaucratic labyrinth.
+      During the one-year programme for each of the four cohorts, CMGGAs were provided clearly defined work modules with specific objectives under requisite mentorship.
+This was done to ensure they support implementation of the Chief Minister’s priorities in a structured manner.
+Through weekly progress calls, Slack channels, fortnightly calls with an assigned “buddy” from the programme team and a week long forum every 7 weeks, the programme ensured their skill building, professional development, cross learning for associates while creating impact on ground.
-      This serves as an invaluable opportunity for youth to understand how the wheels of governance move on the ground and for the government to involve more youth in public administration.
 readMore:
   - text: >-
       CMs of Arunachal, Delhi, Nagaland have fellowships to work with youth.
 Why